-The information presented under the caption "Certain Material U.S. Federal Income Tax Considerations to U.S. Holders" below is a discussion of certain material U.S. federal income tax considerations to a U.S. holder (as defined below) of investing in our ordinary shares.
-The information presented under the caption "Dutch Tax Consequences Prior to Our Redomiciliation" is a discussion of the material Dutch tax consequences of the acquisition, ownership and disposal of our ordinary shares prior to our proposed redomiciliation, and the information presented under the caption "Dutch Tax Consequences Upon Completion of Our Redomiciliation" is a discussion of the material Dutch tax consequences of the acquisition, ownership and disposal of our ordinary shares upon completion of our proposed redomiciliation.
-The information presented under the caption "Belgian Tax Consequences Prior to Our Redomiciliation" is a summary of certain material Belgian federal income tax consequences of acquisition, ownership and disposal of our ordinary shares prior to our proposed redomiciliation, and the information presented under the caption "Belgian Tax Consequences Prior to Our Redomiciliation" is a summary of certain material Belgian federal income tax consequences of acquisition, ownership and disposal of our ordinary shares prior to our proposed redomiciliation, and the information presented under the caption "Belgian Tax Consequences Upon Completion of Our Redomiciliation" is a summary of certain material Belgian federal income tax consequences of the acquisition, ownership and disposal of our ordinary shares prior to our proposed redomiciliation, and the information presented under the caption "Belgian Tax Consequences Upon Completion of Our Redomiciliation" is a summary of certain material Belgian federal income tax consequences of the acquisition, ownership and disposal of our ordinary shares upon completion of our proposed redomiciliation.
+The information presented under the caption "Certain Material U.S. Federal Income Tax Considerations to U.S. Holders" below is a discussion of certain material U.S. federal income tax considerations to a U.S. holder (as defined below) of investing in the ADSs.
+The information presented under the caption "Dutch Tax Consequences Prior to Our Redomiciliation" is a discussion of the material Dutch tax consequences of the acquisition, ownership and disposal of ADSs prior to our proposed redomiciliation, and the information presented under the caption "Dutch Tax Consequences Upon Completion of Our Redomiciliation" is a discussion of the material Dutch tax consequences of the acquisition, ownership and disposal of ADSs upon completion of our proposed redomiciliation.
+The information presented under the caption "Belgian Tax Consequences Prior to Our Redomiciliation" is a summary of certain material Belgian federal income tax consequences of acquisition, ownership and disposal of ADSs prior to our proposed redomiciliation presented under the caption "Belgian Tax Consequences Prior to Our Redomiciliation, and the information presented under the caption of our proposed redomiciliation, and the information presented under the caption "Belgian Tax Consequences Prior to our proposed redomiciliation, and the information presented under the caption "Belgian Tax Consequences Upon Completion of Our Redomiciliation" is a summary of certain material Belgian federal income tax consequences of acquisition, ownership and disposal of ADSs upon completion of our proposed redomiciliation presented under the caption "Belgian Tax Consequences Upon Completion of Our Redomiciliation" is a summary of certain material Belgian federal income tax consequences of the acquisition, ownership and disposal of ADSs upon completion of our proposed redomiciliation.

-You should consult your tax advisor regarding the applicable tax consequences to you of investing in our ordinary shares under the laws of the United States (federal, state and local), the Netherlands, Belgium and any other applicable foreign jurisdiction.
+You should consult your tax advisor regarding the applicable tax consequences to you of investing in the ADSs under the laws of the United States (federal, state and local), the Netherlands, Belgium and any other applicable foreign jurisdiction.